francescofiorenza/CONCEPTtaggingWFST/README.md

 # CONCEPTtaggingWFST
-Develop Spoken Language Understanding (SLU) Module for Movie Domain using NL-SPARQL Data Set using  WFST method with Marcov model for tagging words (and possible movie name) that compose a sentence.
+Develop Spoken Language Understanding (SLU) Module for Movie Domain using NL-SPARQL Data Set using  WFST method with Hidden Marcov Model for tagging words (in this case movie name) that compose a sentence.
 # Installation
 ## Requirement
 * rc